FrsLry/FrsLry.github.io/_pages/about.md

 Coding represent more than 50% of my research time.
 The [R programming language](https://www.r-project.org/) is my main language but I also use [Julia](https://julialang.org/), [Python](https://www.python.org/) and other different languages (see [my CV](https://frslry.github.io/cv/)).

-My PhD is currently funded by the [REES program](https://www.fzp.czu.cz/en/r-9676-news/announcement-of-rees.html).
+My PhD is now fully funded by Petr's [ERC grant](https://petrkeil.github.io/news/2022/07/08/ERC.html).